Sacramento’s CORE: Par, Birdie, Eagle. Albatross next?

 Sacramento’s Core (Midtown and Downtown) is not very sneaky.
 In fact the whole world has taken notice.
-One thing I didn’t now about Core is this: Core recently took up golf, and in 2015 made the PGA Tour.
+Here’s something I didn’t know about Core: he took up golf and made the PGA Tour in 2015.
 In a matter of months, Core has risen to the top of the money list!
-At the 2016 Player’s Championship, Core was interviewed after a remarkable 3rd Round, and he shed some light on his success.
+After a remarkable third round at the 2016 Players Championship, Core explained his success.

 Reporter: So Core, how do you feel about your round today?

-Core: Well, I gotta tell you, I don’t think I can hit the ball much better.
-The first day, I played alright, but I was still working out the kinks, you know, past few years have been tough.
+Core: Well, I don’t think I can play much better.
+I played alright the first day, but I was still working out the kinks.
+The past few years have been tough.

 Core: Well before I picked up my new coach….